VariantSync/Vatras/README.md

 Vatras is the supplementary Agda library for our OOPSLA'24 paper:

-> Paul M. Bittner, Alexander Schultheiß, Benjamin Moosherr, Jeffrey M. Young, Leopoldo Teixeira, Eric Walkingshaw, Parisa Ataei, Thomas Thüm. _On the Expressive Power of Languages for Static Variability_.
-Object-Oriented Programming, Systems, Languages & Applications, 2024 (OOPSLA 2024).
+> _On the Expressive Power of Languages for Static Variability_.
+Paul M. Bittner, Alexander Schultheiß, Benjamin Moosherr, Jeffrey M. Young, Leopoldo Teixeira, Eric Walkingshaw, Parisa Ataei, Thomas Thüm.
+Object-Oriented Programming, Systems, Languages & Applications, 2024 (**OOPSLA 2024**).

 This library formalizes all results in our paper: